duration:3 Full Days

-This impressive and well preserved surviving example of an Imperial bath and recreational complex was built in the early 3rd Century AD by Emperor Caracalla and was able to accommodate up to 10,000 people at a time, with 1,600 bathers in a Extensive area covering about 1 million square feet .
+This impressive and well-preserved surviving example of an Imperial bath and the recreational complex was built in the early 3rd Century AD by Emperor Caracalla and was able to accommodate up to 10,000 people at a time, with 1,600 bathers in an extensive area covering about 1 million square feet.

 Aside from being a health spa, it was also a learning center with large public libraries in both Latin and Greek and conference rooms.
 Gardens and shops also occupied the premises.
 The Baths of Caracalla were not meant for mere cleanliness and relaxation, but it served as a center for people to meet, network, and conduct business.

 Capitoline Hill was one of the Seven Hills upon which Rome was founded.